Architecture & Urban Planning: Spring Travel Courses

 For international destinations: A valid passport is required for international travel.
 Passports must be valid for six months after the end of the program.
 Information about visas will be provided after acceptance.

 Click "Apply Now" on this page to begin your application.
 A checklist of requirements to complete will be presented to you.

 Dates & Deadlines

-- Decision date: The final decisions of enrollment in each course will be confirmed on February 23rd.
+- Decision date: The final decisions of enrollment in each course will be confirmed in the last week of February.
 The size of the class is kept small enough to be manageable by the faculty.
 We make every effort to give each student their first choice.

 For questions about eligibility and course content:

 Contact the course's faculty leader (see Academics section above).